kalamabdul/Vault-intro/README.md

 ## Secret Engines
 * Secrets engines are Vault components which store, generate or encrypt secrets
-* KV store, dynamic creds, Encryption as service
+* Types of Engines - KV store, dynamic creds, Encryption as service
-* Secret engines are plugins that need to be enabled
+* Secret engines are plugins that need to be enabled, Community, Custom etc
 * Types of secrets engines
     1. Ldap
     2. Databases